||Human Welfare Studies and Services

 Volume of Learning:

-Your learning commitment for this qualification is a minimum of 912 supervised hours There is an expectation that you will engage in a range of activities to support your supervised learning which may include:
+Your learning commitment (known as the volume of learning) for this qualification is a minimum of 912 hours.
+This includes approximately 495 of face to face training.
+You will need to allocate the remaining hours to engage in a range of activities to support your learning which may include;

 • Independent study